Skip to main content

 "Freeze Frame Scenes" Activity:

-• Assign or let the kids chose the parts for each scene (it is possible that not every scene will require all of the students and/or some kids may be in more than one scene).
+• Assign or let the kids choose the parts for each scene (it is possible that not every scene will require all of the students and/or some kids may be in more than one scene).
 You could write characters down on slips of paper and have the students pick out a piece of paper to determine their parts.
+If you have a lot of kids, you could let different groups each stage their own version of each scene.

 • Bring out the costumes and props and let the children chose what they will use.
 They will need to use their imaginations somewhat and also share costumes and props among the different scenes.